 - Chemical composition and heterogeneity

-- Ability to be processed and presented with an MHC molecule on the surface of APC or altered self-cell
+- Ability to be processed and presented with an MHC molecule on the surface of Antigen Presenting Cells (APCs) or altered self-cell

 - Dosage and route of administration

-Degree of immunogenicity depends on the degree of foreignness i.e. The greater the phylogenetic distances between two species, the greater the structural (and therefore the antigenic) disparity between them.
+The degree of immunogenicity depends on the degree of foreignness, i.e., The greater the phylogenetic distances between two species, the greater the structural (and therefore the antigenic) disparity between them.

-e.g. If Bovine serum albumin is injected in Cow, Rabbit and Chicken, the order of Immunogenicity will be:
+e.g., If bovine serum albumin (BSA) is injected into cow, rabbit, and chicken, the order of Immunogenicity will be:

 Cow < Rabbit < Chicken (least for cow and most for chicken)

-This property is govern by: Tolerance to self (specific unresponsiveness to self antigens)
+This property is governed by Tolerance to self (specific unresponsiveness to self-antigens)

 Ⅱ. Molecular Size

-Correlation exists between size of the macromolecule and its immunogenicity
+A correlation exists between the size of the macromolecule and its immunogenicity

 1.Molecular Mass ≥ 1,00,000 Da: Active Immunogens